stinkypooprobux/template-resource-pack/README.md

 pack.png is the resource pack image,

-*change all of them however you want*
+*change all of them however you want.*